UCL-CREST/cloverflow-web/_docs/discussions.md

     </div>
     <div class="panel-body">
-    We encourage Stack Overflow to enforce attribution when source code snippets have been copied *from* licensed software projects to Stack Overflow.
+    We encourage Stack Overflow to enforce attribution when source code snippets have been copied <b>from</b> licensed software projects to Stack Overflow.
 Moreover, an IDE plug-in that can automatically detect pasted source code and follow the link to Stack Overflow and then to the original open source projects, could also prevent the issue of license violation.